FILMMAKERS GLOBAL NETWORK

 I’m also working on a longer project, a science fiction story titled, “Khentopia: Time Rift”.
 In this story, a catastrophe throws a progressive, peaceful world into a parallel universe and becomes militaristic and dictatorial.
 The protagonist and his allies have the task to reverse the situation.

 After I have my story idea, I usually write a screenplay (except for projects a few minutes long).
-Even though the screenplay is for my own use, I still like the follow the established screenplay format.
+Even though the screenplay is for my own use, I still like to follow the established screenplay format.
 Already while writing the screenplay, I often design the locations.
 I don’t storyboard, but I use my 3D animation program to set up the environments.
 This is a way for me to keep inspired.

 As I work alone, I can use an iterative approach like that, which would be hard to maintain in a team environment.